-The long hot days of summer might be a distant memory, but as the nights draw in at least we can look forward to a long ski season.
-As the slopes fill with people and snow it’s time to get your GoPro ready for some winter action.
-Make sure you have the right mounts and settings before you hit the slopes and check out our top GoPro skiing tips.
+The long hot days of summer are a distant memory and the ski season is in full swing.
+That means it’s time to get your GoPro action cam ready for some winter fun, making sure you have the right mounts and settings selected before you hit the slopes.
+To help we’ve put together our top GoPro skiing tips to create perfect skiing videos.

-If you’ve been skiing in the last couple of years you can’t have missed the numerous helmet-mounted GoPros; it seems that just about every skier has one.
+But why to do you need a few video tips?
+Well, if you’ve been skiing in the last couple of years you can’t have missed the numerous helmet-mounted GoPros.
+It seems that just about every skier has one.
 The thing is that while there’s a place for a helmet mount, using one for all your footage will result in dull videos that induce motion sickness in next to no time.

-More than any other sports, skiing and snowboarding are prime for losing your GoPro.
-Each dive you make has the potential to knock your camera flying, so it’s a good idea to make sure that you double check all mounts and fixing prior to taking on the first black runs of the season.
+Skiing and snowboarding are also prime candidates for losing your brand new GoPro Hero8 Black.
+Each dive you make has the potential to knock your camera flying, so it’s a good idea to make sure that you double-check all mounts and fixings prior to taking on the first black runs of the season.

 What GoPro for skiing?

 Skiing is one of the primary subjects that GoPro has in mind for its cameras and you can use any model.
-The GoPro Session, GoPro Hero5 Session and GoPro Hero5 Black are waterproof so they are ideal for shooting skiing without a housing.
+The GoPro Fusion, GoPro Max GoPro Session, GoPro Hero5 Session, GoPro Hero5 Black, GoPro Hero6 Black, GoPro Hero7 Black, Silver and White, and GoPro Hero8 Black are waterproof so they are ideal for videoing skiing without a housing.

 Helmet, chest, surfboard and pole mounts can all be useful for shooting skiing with a GoPro.
 It’s also worth taking along a 3-Way Pivot Arm (a kind of GoPro mount extension) as well as a couple of mounting buckles and a few spare mount screws.